-Upon completion of the University to Schools for Graduates program, students receive a Master’s in Education (M.Ed.) as well as initial licensure to teach middle or high school.
+Upon completion of the University to Schools for Graduates pathway, students receive a Master’s in Education (M.Ed.) as well as initial licensure to teach middle or high school.
 This 33-37 credit program can be taken full-time or part-time; full-time students may complete the program in three to four semesters, while part-time students have up to three years to finish the program.
-In addition to education courses, students in the University to Schools for Graduates program complete at least four 600+ level courses in their subject area.
+In addition to education courses, students in the University to Schools for Graduates pathway complete at least four 600+ level courses in their subject area.

 The MTEL Communication and Literacy Skills test is must be passed by the end of the first semester in the graduate program, but is not required for application to the program.
 The MTEL Subject Matter Test must be passed before enrollment in the practicum.